Get your children vaccinated!

 Influenza and its complications can be so serious that they can put you, your children, or your parents in the hospital — or lead to death.

-Each year, more than 200,000 people are hospitalized in the U.S. from influenza and its complications.
-Between 3,000 and 50,000 die, which shows how unpredictable influenza can be.
+Each year in the U.S., from 140,000 – 810,000 people are hospitalized and from 12,000 – 61,000 people die from influenza and its complications.
 The people most likely to be hospitalized and die are infants, young children, older adults, and people of all ages who have conditions such as heart or lung disease.
-But remember, it’s not only the youngest, oldest, or sickest who die: Every year influenza kills people who were otherwise healthy.
+But it’s not only the youngest, oldest, or sickest who die: every year influenza kills people who were otherwise healthy.

 Influenza can be a very serious disease for you, your family, and friends — but you can all be protected by getting vaccinated.